fnenuwnar/tutor/README.md

 # tutor

-Some applications for learning times tables.
+Some applications for learning times tables, and practising other arithmetic.